open-resources/stats_bank/content/public/005.Foundations for inference/openstax_C8_Q6_to_Q12/openstax_C8_Q6_to_Q12.md

     label: $n_{CL={{params.higher_confidence}}\%} = $
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Census Form Length
+        title: Census Form Length
-    params_x_bar: 7.9
+      x_bar: 8.0
-    params_sigma: 2.2
+      sigma: 2.2
-    params_sample_size: 180
-    params_other_sample_size: 30
+      sample_size: 200
+      other_sample_size: 50
-    params_alpha: 0.05
+      alpha: 0.05
-    params_confidence: 95
+      confidence: 95
-    params_z_score: 1.96
+      z_score: 1.96
-    params_graph_z_score: 1.96
+      graph_z_score: 1.96
-    params_higher_confidence: 99
+      higher_confidence: 99
-    params_higher_z_score: 2.58
+      higher_z_score: 2.58
+      part5:
+        ans1:
-    params_part5_ans1_value: 'Yes'
+          value: 'Yes'
-    params_part5_ans1_feedback: Correct!
+          feedback: Correct!
+        ans2:
-    params_part5_ans2_value: 'No'
+          value: 'No'
-    params_part5_ans2_feedback: Try again please!
+          feedback: Try again please!
+      part7:
+        ans1:
-    params_part7_ans1_value: The level of confidence would decrease because decreasing
-      $n$ makes the confidence interval wider, so at the same error bound, the confidence level decreases.
+          value: The level of confidence would decrease because decreasing $n$ makes the confidence interval wider, so at the same error bound, the confidence level decreases.
-    params_part7_ans1_feedback: Correct!
+          feedback: Correct!
+        ans2:
-    params_part7_ans2_value: The level of confidence would increase because increasing
-      $n$ makes the confidence interval smaller, so at the same error bound, the confidence level increases.
+          value: The level of confidence would increase because increasing $n$ makes the confidence interval smaller, so at the same error bound, the confidence level increases.
-    params_part7_ans2_feedback: Try again please!
+          feedback: Try again please!
+        ans3:
-    params_part7_ans3_value: The level of confidence would increase because decreasing
-      $n$ makes the confidence interval smaller, so at the same error bound, the confidence level increases.
+          value: The level of confidence would increase because decreasing $n$ makes the confidence interval smaller, so at the same error bound, the confidence level increases.
-    params_part7_ans3_feedback: Try again please!
+          feedback: Try again please!
+        ans4:
-    params_part7_ans4_value: The level of confidence would decrease because increasing
-      $n$ makes the confidence interval wider, so at the same error bound, the confidence level decreases.
+          value: The level of confidence would decrease because increasing $n$ makes the confidence interval wider, so at the same error bound, the confidence level decreases.
-    params_part7_ans4_feedback: Try again please!
+          feedback: Try again please!
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 The U.S. Census Bureau conducts a study to determine the time needed to complete the short form.
 The Bureau surveys {{ params.sample_size }} people.
 The sample mean is {{ params.x_bar }} minutes.
-There is a known standard deviation of {{ params_sigma }} minutes.
+There is a known standard deviation of {{ params.sigma }} minutes.
 The population distribution is assumed to be normal.

 ## Part 1